escolmebartlebooth/CarND-MPC-Project/README.md

-# CarND-Controls-MPC
-Self-Driving Car Engineer Nanodegree Program
+# Self-Driving Car Engineer Nanodegree Program: MPC Controller
+Author: David Escolme
+Date: 05 August 2018

 ---

+## Objectives

+To code and tune a model predictive controller so that a simulated car can navigate a track with incident.

-## Dependencies
+## Dependencies (taken from project readme)

 * cmake >= 3.5
  * All OSes: [click here for installation instructions](https://cmake.org/install/)